yosisa/pyfluent/README.rst

 For better performance, pyfluent connects to fluentd's in_forward plugin and transmit messages that are serialized by MessagePack.
 When a connection is failed, messages are queued.
 And a connection is re-established, queued messages are retransmitted automatically.
 So, you don't worry about losing messages.

-pyfluent distributed under MIT license.
+pyfluent is distributed under Apache License, Version 2.0.

 Installation
 ============